 Cost: term insurance is the clear winner.
 It’s no competition — term will be two or three times cheaper than any type of permanent coverage.

 Length: a whole life insurance policy will last longer.
-If you’re worried about qualifying for life insurance in the future, whole is your best shot.
+If you’re worried about qualifying for life insurance in the future, then whole is your best shot.

 Benefits: term insurance doesn’t have any bells and whistles.
 It’s standard coverage.
 Permanent plans have a savings component or could have a possibility to invest as well.